crashtestbrandt/AIDD/README.md

 **For each Feature Epic**

 * **Architecture Overview + ADRs**
-  * Produce a high-level C4 (Context/Container/Component).
+  * You + AI: Produce a high-level C4 (Context/Container/Component).
-  * Record an ADR per significant architectural choice.
+  * AI: Record an ADR per significant architectural choice.
-  * Establish architecture conformance & traceability (link to ADR IDs, C4 elements touched).
+  * AI: Establish architecture conformance & traceability (link to ADR IDs, C4 elements touched).

 * **Implementation Plan (story-level)**
-  * Generate an incremental, risk-first plan consisting of multiple **Stories**.
+  * You + AI: Generate an incremental, risk-first plan consisting of multiple **Stories**.
   * Each Story must show how it aligns with the Epic’s architecture and objectives.

 ---